Scholarships & Grants

 Our undergraduate students are consistently engaged in research, writing, and social justice initiatives that deserve acknowledgment and attention.
 We work closely with donors to ensure numerous opportunities to honor important work put out by our majors, minors, and GWSS learners.

 Students currently enrolled at the time of the award are encouraged to apply for one of our many grants, scholarships, or prizes.
-We accept applications throughout the year, but all submissions must be received by January 5, 2017 at 4:30pm for consideration.
+We accept applications throughout the year, but all submissions must be received by March 25, 2022 at midnight for consideration.
 Those selected to receive funding will be asked to present their work at the Undergraduate Research Symposium and awards ceremony.

 Christina N. Grubba Memorial Scholarship